stoerr/CoDeveloperGPTengine/src/site/markdown/commandline.md

 ## Usage via docker image

-If you want to make extra sure that the toolbench cannot access anything outside of the current directory and cannot access anything on your local machine and want to try dangerous things like executing actions that immediately run ChatGPT generated code , you can also use it from the docker image [stoerr/co-developer-gpt-engine](https://hub.docker.com/repository/docker/stoerr/co-developer-gpt-engine).
+If you want to make extra sure that the program cannot access anything outside of the current directory and cannot access anything on your local machine and want to try dangerous things like executing actions that immediately run ChatGPT generated code , you can also use it from the docker image [stoerr/co-developer-gpt-engine](https://hub.docker.com/repository/docker/stoerr/co-developer-gpt-engine).